 Project areas for applicants should focus on the strategies and programs identified in the AWI Strategic Plan 2022 – 2025.
 Only RD&E projects will be considered.

 Cotton Research and Development Corporation

-CSIRO Health and Biosecurity
+CSIRO Biosecurity digital innovation

-Overall we aim for a biosecurity system that is pre-emptive, responsive, resilient, and based on cutting edge surveillance, informatics and new technologies for integrated response.
+We aim for a biosecurity system that is pre-emptive, responsive, resilient, and based on cutting edge surveillance, informatics and new technologies for integrated response.